Westinghouse WGen3600DF - 3600/4650W Dual Fuel Generator With Remote Start

 Portability

-Measuring L23.3 x W22.8 x H21.3 in, the classic open frame build of the Westinghouse WGen3600DF delivers stability and easy maintenance access to components, facilitating air circulation.
-The generator is designed for ideal use outdoors and in rough environments.
+At L23.3 x W22.8 x H21.3 in, the traditional open frame structure of the Westinghouse WGen3600DF ensures stability while facilitating convenient maintenance access to components and promoting air cooling.
+The device has been designed for tough environments and demanding outdoor use.

 Features